 - Press tab and choose the correct street

-- You will see a list of information about your property, including the assigned school district.
+- You will see a list of information about your property, including the assigned lower and high school districts.

 For some schools, you can visit the district’s website to find your assigned schools.
 In other cases, you will need to call the district directly.
 Click Here for a list of important contacts in each school district in Santa Cruz County.